microshare/microshare.github.io/docs/2/installer/lorawan/gateway-installation.md

 ## 1. Introduction
 ---------------------------------------

 Gateways form the bridge between devices and internet.
-Devices use low power networks like LoRaWAN to connect to the Gateway, while the Gateway uses high bandwidth networks like WiFi, Ethernet or Cellular to connect to the cloud.
+Devices use low power networks like LoRaWAN to connect to the gateway, while the gateway uses high bandwidth networks like WiFi, ethernet or cellular to connect to the cloud.

 ## 2. How to install it ?